 Well after realizing that I had a CDMA phone, I started to look up services that did not have roaming fees.
 Of course, that is rare with the U.S. phone services, but one good service I did hear about was T-Mobile.

 T-Mobile has plans made for international use meaning that you can use your phone without having roaming fees.
 All you have to do is get a simple choice plan and this will allow for free texting and $.20 a minute calls, which is ideal for a texter like me.
 They also offer unlimited international data without extra charges.

 The reason this puts T-Mobile above the other services such as AT&T and Verizon is because there is no extra charge like the other services.
 While every other service charges for every little thing, like texting and data add-ons, T-Mobile keeps it simple with their international plan.
 For a detailed look at their services, click here.

 3) International Cell Phone

-This is not convenient for me due to the fact that I earn my money in dollars and not in Euros.
+This is not convenient for me because I earn my money in dollars and not in Euros.
 So everything in Europe is much more expensive to me than it is in the United States.
-You can purchase global or international phones at Mobal or when you arrive in the country’s local airport.
+You can purchase global or international phones at Mobal or when you arrive at the country’s local airport.